Back to all articles

 Once you accept the data classification, the governance failure becomes obvious.
 This incident underscores a failure pattern we see across enterprises: AI usage is blocked by default, then re-enabled through exceptions for senior users.
 The result is a governance gap where the highest-risk users get the least consistent controls.
 If security tools can't enforce policy for leadership, they won't hold for everyone else.

-Control Failure Pattern
+Control Failure Pattern at the Boundary

 • Exceptions bypass default controls.